 An alternative technique is regression.
 This technique finds relationships between somewhat unrelated data points.

 These relationships are often represented as a graph or curve.
-They use mathematical formulae.
+They use mathematical formulas.

 3) Clustering